 Android is basically a Linux based Operating System developed for the Smartphones, thus deriving its roots from the most secured Linux platform.
 SELinux is kernel security module in Linux developed by the NSA to enhance the security of the system.
-The latest Android Lollipop OS comes with SELinux set to enforcing mode to add security to the devices, but this is huge challenge to the developers as most conventional exploits fail due to this.
+The latest Android Lollipop OS comes with SELinux set to enforcing mode to add security to the devices, but this is a huge challenge to the developers as most conventional exploits fail due to this.
 Changing this to permissive mode fixes the problem but hacks off one important feature of Android Lollipop.

 This is where the legendary SuperSU developer Chainfire came into act by rooting the Nexus 5 and Nexus 7 2013 devices on Android Lollipop just after a day of the release of Lollipop preview images.
-We don’t say that it was for him, as he modified the kernel images to set SELinux to permissive mode only for SuperSU and not system wide.
-Today we are going to show how to root Nexus 5 and Nexus 7 2013 on Android 5.0 Lollipop with easy-to-follow guide.
+We don’t say that it was for him, as he modified the kernel images to set SELinux to permissive mode only for SuperSU and not system-wide.
+Today we are going to show how to root Nexus 5 and Nexus 7 2013 on Android 5.0 Lollipop with an easy-to-follow guide.

 This Guide is intended only for the Nexus 5 and Nexus 7 2013 WiFi models.
 Be extra cautious when you choose the firmwares as flashing wrong firmwares might result in a bricked device.
 You alone are responsible for any consequences that might occur during the process.
 DroidViews or any of its community members shall not be held responsible for any damage to your device.